AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ## Access Control {#access}

-The Experimentation panel is available to use by all Customer Journey Analytics (CJA) users.
+The Experimentation panel is available to use by all Customer Journey Analytics users.
 No Admin rights or other permissions are required.
 However, the setup (steps 1 and 2 below) requires actions that only Admins can perform.

 ## New functions in Calculated Metrics {#functions}